lc00/wiki-experiment/Learning-Agile.md

 * Help the team understand that working long hours leads to less code (not more), and the quality is lower too
 * Identify the person with the authority and willingness to be a product owner early- they need to have buy-in from the business
 * If a team is just doing a daily status meeting, help them learn the difference between self-organization and command-and-control
+* Let the team fail.
+Don't let them drive off a cliff, but use the dozens of opportunities that naturally come up during sprints.
+Teams that fail and recover together are stronger and faster than ones that are protected.
+The team may also surprise you by being right.
+* Understanding collective commitment is really hard.
+Look for places where team members are hesitant to estimate or try to get out of planning.
+* Find team members who have "tunnel vision" about a particular feature, and get them exposure to other features to help make their view more holistic.
+* Make sure all the data (burndown, backlog, etc) is in a visible area
+* You won't solve the politics of a company; focus on helping the team see what the politics are first.

+### Barriers to Scrum

+If the organization will do scrum practices but not embrace scrum values, they'll get better-than-not-doing it results (but it's not scrum).
+Don't overpromise the transformation.

+Managers and executives spending time with the team is a big barrier to adoption, as is dedicating a product manager to being embedded in the team.
+They have to have to value the software that's being built enough.
+It's also very expensive to have a phalanx of BAs and managers to prepare all the documentation for the executives to read.

+Is the team and the boss OK with:

+#### Commitment

+* Relinquishing control of the project to the team
+* Not going off on their own to build something and trying to integrate it at the end
+* Not having a single wringable neck
+* Listening to comments and feedback even if you disagree with them
+* Actually being willing to take responsibility?
+Everyone on the team?

+#### Respect

+* Trusting the team to do the right thing and deliver as early as possible, even if that means being late?
+* Giving the team enough time
+* Trusting the team to choose the right tasks for the right people
+* Not being able to say you don't know why the team did something they did

+#### Focus

+* Never asking someone on the team to do something that's not part of the current sprint
+* Never asking someone on the team to do work that the whole team hasn't agreed on
+* Putting what's most valuable to the company ahead of other concerns
+* Not demanding that tasks be done in a particular order up front

+#### Openness

+* Listening to what others say and thinking about it
+* Thinking about users and project planning, even if you never have before
+* Thinking about technical details, even if you never have before
+* Thinking about what the person next to you is doing and whether it fits into the overall goal
+* The person next to you thinking the same thing about you

+#### Courage

+* Not being able to blame lack of planning on the project manager
+* Not being able to to poor requirements on the PO or senior manager
+* Taking the time to really understand your users
+* Building something that isn't perfect because what your users really need is good enough